Revisiting wind wave growth with fully-coupled direct numerical simulations: Discussion

 We have based the discussion around the imaginary part of the pressure distribution $\beta$, which is the $90^{\circ}$ out of phase part with the surface (i.e. in phase with the surface slope).
 It is always positive for the slow moving waves because of the direction of the energy flux.
 The real part $\alpha$, although not contributing to the growth, is informative if we want to determine the phase $\phi_p$.

 There has not been much discussion on $\alpha$, although recently \citet[][]{BONFILS2021} used an asymptotic method to solve the Rayleigh equation and they pointed out that the real part $\alpha$, which is often neglected, changes the wave phase speed, and that $\alpha$ can be positive.
 They have also argued that for strong forcing case, $\alpha$ is around 0, which validates Jeffrey's sheltering hypothesis.
 This observation agrees with our results.
 However, the phase shift reported in different experiments are usually in the $(\pi/2, \pi)$ range \citep[][]{DONELAN2006,GRARE2009}.
-Since our data are in excellent agreement with \citet[][]{KIHARA2007a} on the phase shift, it suggests that some processes from the laboratory experiments are different than in these numerical simulation (which could be related to three dimensional small scale wave structure).

-To summarize, the $90^{\circ}$ phase shift, together with the pressure distribution that closely resembles a separated flow supports the Jeffrey's sheltering hypothesis for the strongly forced waves ($c/u_*\leq 2$).
+To summarise, the $90^{\circ}$ phase shift, together with the pressure distribution strongly supports Jeffrey's sheltering hypothesis for the strongly forced waves ($c/u_*\leq 2$).
+This include both the non-separated cases for smaller $ak$ and intermittently separated cases for $ak$ above around 0.2.
 It is also where we see the smallest $S_p/S_{in}$ ratio, which indicates that the wave coherent viscous stress starts to play a role.
 The effect of viscous shear stress can be included in the sheltering parameter (\ref{eqn:Jeffrey_Sin}) as Jeffrey's original scaling analysis does not exclude the viscous shear stress.
 The transitional regime ($2\leq c/u_* \leq 4$) results in $\phi_{p1}\in (0, \pi/2)$.
 Only based on the phase shift, it does not seem to be explained by any existing theories, since both Miles's critical layer theory and Belcher's non-separated sheltering theory predict a negative $\alpha$.
-Above the intermediate wave regime ($c/u_* \geq 8$), the phase shift $\phi_{p1}$ becomes slightly above $90^{\circ}$, which suggests that the above two theories could potentially apply.
+The other reason why Miles' critical layer theory does not apply to this regime is because the critical layer is very close to the water surface and affected by viscosity, therefore the inviscid assumption in Miles' theory does not hold.
+We note that the critical layer and the recirculating cells in the frame of reference of the wave still plays an important role in setting the pressure distribution, but does not necessarily follow Miles' calculation.
+Above the intermediate wave regime ($c/u_* \geq 8$), the phase shift $\phi_{p1}$ becomes slightly above $90^{\circ}$, which suggests that Miles’s critical layer theory and Belcher’s non-separated sheltering theory could potentially apply.